 Randolph Elementary School

-- Randolph Elementary School's student population of 200 students has stayed relatively flat over five school years.
+Randolph Elementary School's student population of 207 students has grown by 15% over five school years.

-- The teacher population of 11 teachers has declined by 8% over five school years.
+The teacher population of 11 teachers has grown by 10% over five school years.

 |Grades Offered||Grades Prekindergarten-6|